(1) Scope and application.

 (d) You must maintain a fire watch as described in chapter 296-155

 WAC, Part H, when hot work is performed.

 (e) Once an operation has met the criteria in subsection (11)(a)(i) of this section, warranting classification as gassy, you must discontinue all operations in the affected area, except the following, until the operation either is in compliance with all of the gassy operation requirements or has been declassified in accordance with (c) of this subsection:

 (i) Operations related to the control of the gas concentration;

 (ii) Installation of new equipment, or conversion of existing equipment, to comply with this subsection; and

 (iii) Installation of above-ground controls for reversing the air flow.

 (a) General.
 Air quality limits and control requirements specified in chapter 296-841

-WAC shall apply except as modified by this subsection.
+WAC apply except as modified by this subsection.

-(b) The employer shall assign a competent person who shall perform all air monitoring required by this section.
+(b) You must assign a competent person who must perform all air monitoring required by this section.